 The goal of this primer is to present the techniques for visualising research data that I have found to be most useful and to show to you how you can use R, and specifically the ggplot2/tidyverse package, to draw informative plots.
-The focus is on drawing plots of raw data – as opposed to visualisations of statistical models.
-For an introduction to visualising statistical models, see Visualising statistical uncertainty using model-based graphs.
+The focus is on drawing plots of raw data as opposed to visualising statistical models.
+If you want to learn more about visualising statistical models, you can check out my tutorial Visualising statistical uncertainty using model-based graphs.
+I also decided to leave out plot types that are not easy to interpret properly for audiences without a considerable amount of statistical know-how such as kernel density estimates and quantile–quantile plots.

 Type, don’t copy-paste – at home